stevengj/nlopt/doc/docs/NLopt_Introduction.md

 In *principle*, each equality constraint can be expressed by two inequality constraints $h_i(\mathbf{x}) \leq 0$ and $-h_i(\mathbf{x}) \leq 0$, so you might think that any code that can handle inequality constraints can automatically handle equality constraints.
 In practice, this is not true—if you try to express an equality constraint as a pair of nonlinear inequality constraints, some algorithms will fail to converge.

 Equality constraints sometimes require special handling because they reduce the *dimensionality* of the feasible region, and not just its size as for an inequality constraint.
-Only some of the NLopt algorithms (AUGLAG, COBYLA, and ISRES) currently support nonlinear equality constraints.
+Only some of the NLopt algorithms (AUGLAG, SLSQP, COBYLA, and ISRES) currently support nonlinear equality constraints.

 #### Elimination